Section 3: New Developments on the Trail

 Thankfully, the trail took an immediate and abrupt turn left, leaving the rather massive power line cut and paralleling Summit Wood.
 It crossed in front of a few rather nice houses and then entered very pleasant dark evergreen forest at the cul-de-sac at the end of the road.
 Interesting note: On the Connecticut Walk Book map, there is no dead-ended road; it extends and then turns west (as “Victoria Road”) all the way down to Route 71.
 There is ample evidence that the initial stages of this road are underway, as the trees have been cleared and the little orange flags have been placed.

-So pity the poor Metacomet Trail which will have to deal with this new richy rich development in the next year or two.
-As it is now, the trail wends it’s way initially below the bulldozed swath, crisscrossing a bevy of other ATV trails that the local rich kids have cleared for their destructive hobby.
+So pity the poor Metacomet Trail which will have to deal with this development in the next year or two.
+As it is now, the trail wends it’s way initially below the bulldozed swath, crisscrossing a bevy of other ATV trails that have been cleared for their destructive hobby.
 In order to do so, and in order to at least try to stay true to the ridgeline, the trail (much like the Crooked Brook section) appears to have been cleared by someone following the flight of a drunken bumblebee.
 That said, it is very well marked and it is surprisingly interesting.

 Once we passed the crazy right and left hand bends and reached the ill-defined ridgeline, the trail straightened itself out and entered an oddly serene section through forest grasses and a spruce/pine mix.
 There were several points along the way where Hoang and I thought, “Boy, this is quite nice.”
 There were other sections where my spry little wife felt that jogging was a better way to get to where we were going – which was fine since we were on a tightish deadline to pick up our son.